 General Train Travel Tips

-No matter what train system you ride, book first class tickets.
-When traveling either Eurail or Eurostar, about forty-eight hours before departure contact the train station and give any information about assist needs.
+No matter what train system you ride, book first-class tickets.
+When traveling either Eurail or Eurostar, about forty-eight hours before departure contact the train station and give any information about assistance needs.
 Arrive at the station at least one hour before departure to seek out the access office and again notify attendants of access requirements and departure information.
 This procedure will be repeated constantly.
 I suggest the practice of deep breathing at these times.
-Also, in most stations you will find accessible signs to direct where you need to go.
+Also, in most stations, you will find accessible signs to direct where you need to go.

 Overall, there is an enormous communication problem and I don’t just mean the different languages.
 No matter how much advance information I gave to secure a wheelchair lift or ramp to board and disembark the train, upon arrival, most station attendants were not ready with a lift and had no record of a lift request.

 Every train station had a lift, somewhere, but this didn’t mean that attendants knew its location.
 In Florence, I sat on the train for fifteen minutes while the attendants searched in vain for the lift; finally, they just carried me off.
 When leaving the station we discovered the mystery lift was in a closet next to the accessibility office.